erizov/Professor/semester_4/lecture_20_monitoring_observability/distributed_tracing/README.md

 ### Comprehension

 1. Can you explain how Distributed Tracing works in your own words?
-2. What is the key insight or algorithm that makes Distributed Tracing efficient?
+2. What is the key insight or strategy that makes Distributed Tracing efficient?

 ### Analysis